openhealthcare/opal/doc/docs/reference/upgrading.md

 ### 0.10.1 -> 0.10.2

-This just involves a minor bump in the compressor version, if it was not done during the 0.9.0 -> 0.10.0 bump (the fix has been retroactively added below)
+The previous Django upgrade stopped compressor minifying files When DEBUG is set to False.

+This fixes that issue by upgrading Django compressor to a version that supports Django 1.10.
+This occured during the 0.9.0 -> 0.10.0 version change.
+The fix has been retroactively applied below, but please fix if now if upgrading from v0.10.*.

   # requirements.txt
   django-compressor==2.2